bmphx2/CTFs/P.W.N.University2018/babypwn/README.md

 ![proctections](baby_0.png)

-There's the function copy() that will allow to save data on the stack with no boundries and will cause a stack-based buffer overflow.
+There's the function copy() that will allow to save data on the stack with no boundries using scanf() and will cause a stack-based buffer overflow vulnerability.
 Since there's no canary, it's possible to overwrite RIP and get $PC.

 ![vuln](baby_1.png)